0x4007/travel-stipend/docs/progress.md

 - Multi-approach element selection strategy
 - Fallback mechanisms for UI variations
 - Detailed logging and screenshots
-- Error handling and recovery
+- Error handling and recovery (Improved: `try...catch` added in calculator to return 0 on failure)

 ## In Progress